gigamesh/samantha/README.md

 ## samantha

-Samantha is a memory game based on the 1980's classic, Simon.
+Samantha is a riff on the famous Simon memory game from the 1980s.
+It was built using the React Hooks API.